Tobiasg09/Project-Selene/README.md

 # Project-Selene

-This game was made for the [GitHub Game Off 2020](https://itch.io/jam/game-off-2020), where we have one month to develop a videogame from scratch that fits a specific theme.
+This game was made for the [GitHub Game Off 2020](https://itch.io/jam/game-off-2020), where we had one month to develop a videogame from scratch that fits a specific theme.
 The theme for this year was 'Moonshot'.

 # Description of our submission